bachelor-2014/report/v2/experiment_interaction.md

 The basic language features of Rucola consists of arithmetic, variables, conditional and a print statement.
 The variables binding is global and is stored internally in Rucola even between compilation and event calls, this can however be reset by compiling with an empty string.
-The arithmatics happens on compilation from Rucola to instruction codes, so are the evaluation of the conditional statement.
+The arithmetics happens on compilation from Rucola to instruction codes, so are the evaluation of the conditional statement.
 The print statement is for debugging purposes and is executed at compile time, so it is mostly useful for printing variables,